 Make an impact in classroom inclusion with Together We’re Better (TWB)!
 Inclusive education significantly contributes to the educational experience of all students and enriches the diversity in classroom learning, providing all students expanded opportunities for a better understanding of the world, those around them, and themselves.

-- Diversity Celebration Toolkit
+Diversity Celebration Toolkit

-- Displays of student artwork will be shared throughout public libraries, websites, and other areas.
+Displays of student artwork will be shared throughout public libraries, websites, and other areas.

-The goals of the TWB program align with National Inclusive Schools Week (December 6-10, 2021) which provides an important opportunity for educators, students, and parents to come together to celebrate students with all needs, build empathy and understanding, and work toward the common goal of successfully educating and including children with a range of abilities.
+The goals of the TWB program align with National Inclusive Schools Week, which provides an important opportunity for educators, students, and parents to come together to celebrate students with all needs, build empathy and understanding, and work toward the common goal of successfully educating and including children with a range of abilities.

-please contact Sharon Dols at email@example.com.
+For questions or additional information about the “Together We’re Better” program or to schedule a virtual (or in-person) school/classroom workshop, please contact Natalie Dohner at email@example.com.
 All disability awareness workshops are co-facilitated by a member of The Arc Maryland and a person with disabilities.